prtkgpt/questdb.io/docs/guide/web-console.md

 ---

 The web-console allows you to quickly interact with your data.
-In this guide, we will show you how to import data,
+In this guide, we will show you how to import data.

 ![Overview of the Web Console](/img/docs/console/overview.png)